 The Miami Beach Walk, that fantastic path that runs along the eastern seashore of Miami Beach is still coming together and at the present time it is still a collection of paver walkways, boardwalks, and promenades, some completed, some in the process of being converted, some still in planning and permit stage.

 Here is a map with the different segments, follow the links at the bottom for details on each and photographs showing current status.
-Many paths accomodate pedestrians and cyclists, some are pedestrian only.
+Many paths accomodate pedestrians and cyclists, the wooden boardwalk section is pedestrian only but now a parallel paver walkway runs alongside that allows cyclists.

 Current Status of the Miami Beach Walk